mustardamus/ketchup-plugin/README.md

  * `minselect(min)`        - At least `min` checkboxes with the same name must be selected.
  * `maxselect(max)`        - No more than `max` checkboxes with the same name must be selected.
  * `rangeselect(min, max)` - Between `min` and `max` checkboxes with the same name must be selected.

 Write your own validations
 --------------------------

 You can write your own validation functions for Ketchup.
-A validation function must return a boolean, true if the field validates fine and false if it fails to validate.
+A validation function must return a boolean, `true` if the field validates fine and `false` if it fails to validate.

-Validations are called with at least three arguments:
+Validations pass in at least three arguments:

  * `form`  - the jQuery object for the form (we validate in this form)
  * `el`    - the jQuery object for the form field (we validate on this field)